-In Part 1 of this series on “Why You Need a UX Team”, we examine what specific roles, responsibilities and skill sets a UX Team typically brings to the table.
+In Part 1 of this series on “Why you need a UX team”, we examine what specific roles, responsibilities and skill sets a UX Team typically brings to the table.

 We often get contacted by potential customers that know they need some kind of help designing their software product or website – but they aren’t always sure how a UX Team fits in.
 Sometimes clients have their own development team that they have been trying to stretch into User Experience designers.
 Other times, they have a graphic design team or ad agency that they have been leaning on to fill the role of a UX Team.
 The most common tipping point that causes a client to finally reach out for help is when their product is either found to be unusable by its users or their website is not converting visitors into paying customers.